 A full list of sports clubs and societies is on the Students Union website and in the handbook given to new students at the Freshers Fair.
 Cheese lovers, synchronised swimmers, postcard collectors whatever your special interest, we will help you set up your own club if there is enough demand.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Greenwich!
+Some of these might help you to study for a Master at University of Greenwich!